 When an infant is born premature, his parents often feel helpless.
 But there is one important way a mother can help her baby: pump breast milk.

-“We help mothers understand that breast milk is like medication for a premature infant,” says Vi Doyen, RNC, CLC, IBCLC, RLC, lactation consultant for Saint Francis Medical Center’s Family BirthPlace and Level III Neonatal Intensive Care Unit (NICU).
-“You are doing your part to give your baby exactly what he or she needs to grow stronger.”
+The lactation consultants at Saint Francis Medical Center’s Family BirthPlace and Level III Neonatal Intensive Care Unit (NICU) help mothers understand that breast milk is like medication for a premature infant.
+The mother is doing her part to give her baby exactly what he or she needs to grow stronger.

 In addition, the lactation consultants discuss the importance of skin-to-skin contact and eating a balanced diet to increase milk supply.